git-girl/pseudo-projectile-plugin/README.md

 In the end this is practically just FZF customization though :S

-Why not, the hopefully eventually nice thing the nvim integration is already done by [telescope-project](https://github.com/nvim-telescope/telescope-project.nvim)
+Why not?: If you're looking for project management in nvim i would recommend checking out  [telescope-project](https://github.com/nvim-telescope/telescope-project.nvim) first

 # Getting Started

+## Installing

-## manual
+### manual

 1. Clone this repository somewhere on your machine.
-This guide will assume ~/.zsh/zsh-autosuggestions.
+This guide will assume ~/.zsh/pseudo-projectile.

     `git clone https://github.com/git-girl/pseudo-projectile-plugin ~/.zsh/pseudo-projectile`